saltstack/libnacl/doc/topics/kx.rst

 When using the ExchangeKey encryption class you can select which AEAD encryption subsystem to use, but it is recommended to stick with the default XChaCha algorithm.
+The options are: `aesgcm` for the AES256-GCM construct, `xchacha` for the XChaCha20-Poly1305-IETF construct, and `chacha` for the ChaCha20-Poly1305-IETF construct.

 To use the ExchangeKey system, simply create an ExchangeKey class for `bob` and `alice` and then encrypt a message and additional unencrypted data and send them back and forth.